Influence of higher order electron-phonon interaction on the electron-related lattice thermal properties of 2d Dirac crystal: Introduction

-The role of e-ph interaction in lattice conduction was first introduced by \textit{Ziman et al.} \cite{ziman1957effect} in 1956 and was followed by further experimental and theoretical studies \cite{butler1978electron,liao2015significant,kim2016electronic,yang2021indirect,borysenko2010first}.
+The significance of e-ph interaction in lattice conduction dates back to the 1930s and underwent further examination in 1956 by \textit{Ziman et al.} \cite{ziman1957effect}.
+Subsequent to this seminal work, both experimental and theoretical studies continued to contribute to our understanding of this critical phenomenon \cite{butler1978electron,liao2015significant,kim2016electronic,yang2021indirect,borysenko2010first}.
 By calculating the phonon scattering rate \textit{Ziman} derived an expression for the e-ph thermal conductivity and showed that the thermal conductivity of a solid decreases due to a 3-particle e-ph interaction process where an electron and phonon decay and a new electron gets created (EP-E*).
 In this approach, the computation carried out to derive the phonon scattering rate commonly assumes acoustic phonons with long wavelengths \cite{butler1978electron,liao2015significant}.
-This particular assumption is tailored for metals possessing extensive Fermi surfaces near $E_{\mathrm{F}}$, resulting in $q$ values significantly smaller than the Fermi surface dimensions which implies a short screening length \cite{maldague1978many}.
+This particular assumption is tailored for metals possessing extensive Fermi surfaces near $E_{\mathrm{F}}$, resulting in $q$ values significantly smaller than the Fermi surface dimensions which imply a short screening length \cite{maldague1978many}.
 On the contrary, in undoped 2D Dirac crystals, the Fermi surface area collapses to zero resulting in the screening length tending to infinity.
 Therefore, in order to have an accurate expression for the e-ph thermal conductivity of 2D Dirac crystals the phonon scattering rate should be written for phonons with short-dispersive energy wavelengths.
 Furthermore, this approach neglects the 3-particle e-ph interaction process where an electron decays and a new electron and phonon get created (E-E*P*).
 This approximation is correct in metals where we have a large free electron density in the proximity of the Fermi energy $E_\mathrm{F}$ in which $E_\mathrm{F}>>k_B \mathrm{T}$, leading to the transition rate of the EP-E* process to be much larger than the E-E*P* process.
 However, this is not true in 2D Dirac crystals which have a limited concentration of free electrons and we cannot generally assume $E_\mathrm{F}$ to be much larger than $k_B \mathrm{T}$.
 Under these circumstances, it is crucial to take into account the E-E*P* process, as it influences the thermal conductivity of the 2D Dirac crystal.
 This is due to the fact that the phonons created in the E-E*P* process partially or completely offset the phonons eliminated in the EP-E* process, resulting in an alteration of the thermal conductivity.
 This further leads the study of the 4-particle e-ph interaction necessary in which an electron and a phonon decay and a new pair of electron and phonon get created (EP-E*P*).